 - a.
 The only liquid engine coolants permitted will be water or water mixed with ethyl alcohol. - b.
 Protective meshes may be added in front of the oil and/or water radiator(s). - c.
 The cooling system hoses/pipes and catch tanks may be modified or changed. - d.
 Radiator fan and wiring may be removed.
 Thermal switches, water temperature sensor and thermostat can be removed inside the cooling system. - e.
 Radiator cap is free. - f.
-Additional radiators and/or oil coolers are not allowed.
+Additional radiators and/or oil coolers are not allowed. - g.
+The original water radiator must be used without any modifications. - h.
+The original oil radiator must be used without any modifications.

-Only for Superstock 1000:
+Only for SStk 1000: